jsambrook/common-sense/_posts/2023-10-06-a-powerful-reframe.md

 ### My Old Frame

-In the example I'm discussion, my old frame went like this:
+For most of my life my old frame went like this:

 "I can be harmed by the things that happen to me.
 People can hurt me if I'm not careful, so I need to be on guard for those situations.